masfahru/jd-imamfahrurrofi-zapwa/client/README.md

 Overview
 --------

-ZapWA is a powerful web application designed to help businesses sell products and manage customer interactions through an AI-driven WhatsApp interface.
+ZapWA is a powerful web application designed to help businesses sell products and manage customer interactions through an AI-driven chat interface.
 It features two distinct panels:

 1.  **Admin Dashboard**: For system administrators to manage users, licenses, and other administrators.